leggedrobotics/physical_terrain_parameter_learning/base_wvn/README.md

 - `gt_masks_SAM.pt`: all the automatically generated GT masks from SAM
 - `mask_img.pt`: the corresponding color image of the GT masks above

-You can put the above files into seperate folders, like `~/base_wvn/results/manager/train/snow`
+You need to put the above files into a seperate folder, specifying `train` or `val` and followed by the env name, like `~/base_wvn/results/manager/train/snow`.
+The env name should match the one in the config file.

 ### Manual correction of GT masks
 Beacause the automatically generated GT masks (from SAM) are not perfect, we need to manually correct them with segments.ai .